Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Ryoti System

 After the Revolt

-After the revolt, indigo production collapsed in Bengal.
-But the planters now shifted their operation to Bihar.
-With the discovery of synthetic dyes in the late nineteenth century their business was severely affected, but yet they managed to expand production.
-When Mahatma Gandhi returned from South Africa, a peasant from Bihar persuaded him visit Champaran and see the plight of the indigo cultivators there.
-Mahatma Gandhi’s visit in 1917 marked the beginning of the Champaran movement against the indigo planters.
+Following the rebellion, indigo production in Bengal declined sharply.
+This was a direct result of the revolt and subsequent changes in the indigo system.
+The planters relocated their operations to Bihar.
+Although the discovery of synthetic dyes in the late nineteenth century adversely impacted their business, they managed to increase production.
+When Mahatma Gandhi returned from South Africa, a peasant from Bihar encouraged him to visit Champaran to witness the struggles of the indigo cultivators there.
+Gandhi’s visit in 1917 marked the start of the Champaran movement against the indigo planters, addressing the ongoing issues faced by the indigo cultivators.

 The document Ryoti System | Social Studies (SST) Class 8 is a part of the Class 8 Course Social Studies (SST) Class 8.